-In undertaking this review, the Panel has followed a consultation process that is consistent with the NER8 and the terms of reference.
+In undertaking this review, the Panel has followed a consultation process that is consistent with the NER9 and the terms of reference.

 The Panel invited written submissions from interested parties on the Issues Paper for this review, which was published on 13 November 2014.
-Four submissions were received from: the Australian Energy Market Operator (AEMO), the AER, GDF Suez Australian Energy (GDF Suez) and Origin Energy.
-These submissions are publically available on the Panel's website.
-10
+Four submissions on the Issues Paper were received from: the Australian Energy Market Operator (AEMO), the AER, GDF Suez Australian Energy (GDF Suez) and Origin Energy.

-The Panel also facilitated a stakeholder workshop on 18 February 2015, which enabled stakeholders to discuss issues raised in the Issues Paper and in submissions.
+On 18 February 2015, the Panel facilitated a stakeholder workshop which enabled stakeholders to discuss issues raised in the Issues Paper and in submissions.
 Participants at the workshop included representatives from the AER, AEMO, generators, a transmission business and energy consultants.
-An information note which summarises the workshop discussion is available from the Panel's website.
-11